 If isolating primary human cells from tissue you must have obtained ethical approval for the project, this will ensure you have considered all the implications relating to consent, storage, use and disposal.

-- The supplier will be contacted before purchasing Primary cell lines to request information regarding the HT Act and ethical sourced material.
+- The supplier will be contacted before purchasing primary cell lines to request information regarding the HT Act and ethically sourced material.